ka8540/SWEN755-Assignment4/README.md

 - **`SessionStorage`**: Logs active sessions, linking the `session_key` with user data.
 - **`EventData`**: Stores event details like title, description, date, time, location, organizer, and audience type.
 - **`EventBucket`**: Logs event registrations by linking `user_id` with `event_id`.
-- **Logs**: Unauthorized or failed attempts are recorded in the system for auditing.